open-telemetry/oteps/text/experimental/notes/0213-sampler-data-model.md

 In contrast to the SDKs, Collectors can have access to complete traces.[^tailscale] Two opentelemetry-collector-contrib components are relevant here.

-[^tailscale]: Care has to be taken to ensure that all spans in a given trace eventually reach the same Collector instance, but it is possible.
+[^tailscale]:Care has to be taken to ensure that all spans in a given trace eventually reach the same Collector instance, but it is possible.
 See https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/4758 for a discussion of concerns.

 ##### probabilisticsampler processor